 |CO|| 500 µg/m³|

-PM2.5 concentration in Shenzhen air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Shenzhen air is currently 1 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|